-The Baggage Plays: Crazy Bag & Carry On
+The Baggage Chronicles: Crazy Bag & Carry On

 In 2007, Murphy Funkhouser Capps packed a Subaru with 500 pounds of baggage and hit the road with her one-woman show, Crazy Bag, an auto-biographical prodigal-daughter play, which uses only baggage as a set, about her journey as a rebellious minister's daughter and single mother.

 In its premiere at the Colorado Theatre Festival, Crazy Bag won Best Set, Best Director, and All State Actress and Denver Post Ovation nominee honors.
 Crazy Bag went on to play full houses in Breckenridge, Aspen, Denver, Albuquerque and Oklahoma City and was accepted into the 2008 San Francisco Fringe Festival.

 Reviewed as both “heart-wrenching” and “hilarious”, Murphy’s shows have been well received by critics and audiences alike.

 Murphy’s performances brought her back to Asheville where her journey began the day she went screeching out of the gates of "Bible College" two decades earlier.

 In 2010, Murphy met her “matching luggage" and started a family in Black Mountain, NC.
 In her second year of marriage, she learned my husband had bone marrow cancer.
 It was then that she wrote a second play, Carry On, which provides insights into what to do when everything falls apart and you have to pick up the pieces…again.
 In 2017, Carry On premiered on the Asheville Community Theatre Mainstage.